dylburger/create-and-validate-acm-certificate/README.md

 ## Overview

-Creates an ACM certificate for a given domain name, with optional subject alternative names, with DNS validation.
+Creates an ACM certificate for a given domain name, with optional subject alternative names, using DNS validation.

 Immediately creates the associated CNAME records for DNS validation in Route53.
 It will take a few minutes for the certificate to be validated and issued.